HOW TRADES ARE CALCULATED in traders diaries

 • Symbol – the name of the instrument for which the deal was executed;

-• Direction – direction of the deal: buying or selling;
+• Side – direction of the deal: buying or selling;

 • Price – price at which the deal was concluded;